 The reward?
 A raging waterfall that crashes onto a coarse sand beach and meets up directly with the waves of the Pacific Ocean.

 Nestled into a side canyon of the more famous Grand Canyon, this waterfall is rare in that it gushes year-round.
 Its milky blue-green water makes it a surreal experience and one of the most Instagrammed spots in the country.

 How could it not be?
 The red-rock dams and rock formations surrounding the falls give the whole look of the place a magical contrast.
 It’s a no-brainer on our list.

 If there’s one thing the Pacific Northwest has plenty of, it’s water, and the Columbia River Gorge boasts quite a few falls to choose from.
 At 620 feet, Multnomah Falls is tall enough to be jaw dropping on its own, but add in the concrete arch bridge that stretches across its lower drop and this waterfall is truly a once-in-a-lifetime spectacle.

 Yosemite Falls may seem like an obvious choice, but we couldn’t leave 2,425 feet of falling water off our list.
 The falls is one of the tallest in the world and is the starring act of the waterfall systems of Yosemite.

-Adding to that, its elusive flow — it runs only as the winter icepack melts, and usually dries up by midsummer — and it’s no wonder why this landmark has inspired some of the most influential outdoorsmen of our time.
-Photographer Ansel Adams and conservation advocate John Muir were both fascinated by the spot.
+Add to that its elusive flow — it runs only as the winter icepack melts and usually dries up by midsummer — and it’s no wonder why this landmark has inspired some of the most influential outdoorsmen of our time.
+Photographer Ansel Adams and conservation advocate John Muir both were fascinated by the spot.